safe-global/safe-docs/reference/safe-core-sdk/auth-kit/README.md

 A web3 provider.

 **Caveats**
-⚠️ Web3Auth with Social Logins provides a provider that allows you to sign transactions without any UI confirmations, unlike regular wallets such as Metamask ⚠️
+⚠️ Web3Auth with Social Logins returns a provider that allows you to sign transactions without any UI confirmations, unlike regular wallets such as Metamask ⚠️

 #### `getUserInfo()`